401K Fidelity Bond

 - physical contact with cash or checks associated with a 401K plan

 - power to transfer assets from the plan to a third party, or to oneself

 - authority to negotiate for any plan assets or properties

 When a bond is purchased for any kind of employee benefit program, it must be from a company approved by the Treasury Department, and the terms of the bond must not include any kind of deductible which reduce the liability of the surety company in some way.
 This is stipulated as a further protection for all the plan participants, which is the point of enforcing the bond purchase in the first place.

 It is extremely important for anyone who is in any way involved with the administration of a 401K plan to be sure that proper bonding has been purchased, and that a valid bond is currently in effect.
 Since administrators can be held personally liable in the event of any loss of plan funds, it is critical that an adequate bond be provided for maximum participant protection, and indirectly for the plan administrators as well.

-Where to get a 401K bond
+Where to get 401K bond insurance

 All such bonds must be purchased from a company on the Treasury Department’s List of Approved Sureties, since these companies have demonstrated in the past, the kind of conscientious and reliable business compliance necessary to protect employee benefit participants.
 Of these approved surety companies, your first choice should be Surety by NFP, which has a long history of compliance and reliability in this area, and which is authorized to sell bonds in all 50 states.
-Contact NFP today for any needs you may have in the area of a 401K bond.
+Contact NFP today for any needs you may have in the area of a 401K bond insurance coverage.
 Call us…we’re happy to help!